 CERTIFICATE IN NONPROFIT MANAGEMENT COURSES

 Master the fundamentals of grant writing through this highly interactive online course.
 Working with an expert grant writer/instructor, participants will probe and practice the basic steps of writing a successful grant proposal.
-Through hands-on writing exercises and case study critiques, you will learn how to shape proposal concepts; needs statements; goals, objectives and strategies; program budgets; evaluations and more.
-Learn from nonprofit practitioners in other cities and countries as you dialogue collectively with your instructor on a password-protected course Web site.
+Through hands-on writing exercises and case study critiques, you will learn how to shape proposal concepts, needs statements, goals, objectives and strategies, program budgets, evaluations and more.
+Learn from nonprofit practitioners and other professionals around the U.S. and beyond as you dialogue collectively with your instructor on a password-protected course Web site.

 This intensive six-week course explores the following topics: